LaunchCodeEducation/linux/content/systemd/walkthrough/systemctl/_index.md

 ## Status

-> Show terse runtime status information about one or more units, follwoed by most recent log data from the journal.
+> Show terse runtime status information about one or more units, followed by most recent log data from the journal.

 ```bash
 systemctl status nginx